zowe/docs-site/docs/getting-started/overview.md

  - **z/OS Datasets services**

-   Get a list of jobs, get content from a job file output, submit job from a data set, and more.
+    Get a list of data sets, retrieve content from a member, create a data set, and more.

  - **z/OS Jobs services**

-    Get a list of data sets, retrieve content from a member, create a data set, and more.
+   Get a list of jobs, get content from a job file output, submit a job from a data set, and more.

 You can view the full list of capabilities of the RESTful APIs from the API catalog that displays the Open API Specification for their capabilities.